violetguos/recsys-to/architecture/solution_architecture.md

 | DummyBaseline | 0.0001 | 1× |
 | TreeBaseline | 0.0369	| ~370× |

 The tree learns mostly global product popularity (bananas, organic avocados, strawberries at the top), with some adjustment from order context features.
+See this [detailed report](https://github.com/violetguos/recsys-to/pull/3) for model features and result interpretation

 API usage
 ### Tree model with order context
 ```